mtlynch/mtlynch.io/content/retrospectives/2022/06/index.md

 {{<img src="cart-after.png" alt="Screenshot of new shopping cart page" maxWidth="340px" hasBorder="true">}}
 {{</gallery>}}

 Money aside, I'm happy with the results.
-I think the new design is inarguably better than what I had previously.
-The new logo and images make the project look substantially more professional.
+I think the new design is inarguably better than what I had before.
+The new logo and images make the project look more professional and distinctive.

 So, the new design is better, but is it $46k better?

-If I could go back in time, I certainly wouldn't have paid that much and sunk all that time into the redesign, but it could still plausibly pay for itself.
+If I could go back in time, I certainly wouldn't have paid that much and sunk all that time into the redesign.
+Still, it could still plausibly pay for itself.

 Beyond my fixed costs, 70% of TinyPilot's sales revenue are profit.
 That means the redesign has to generate $66k in additional sales to earn its keep.
-That might happen.
-If it increases my sales by 10% with a bump from $50k/month to $55k/month, I'll come out ahead in about a year.
+If it increases my sales by 10%, then I'd go from an average of $50k/month to $55k/month.
+That would put me ahead in about a year.
 If better marketing attracts more customers to the site, I'll make my money back even faster.

 ## Debian packages are easy

 One of the odd design decisions I made with TinyPilot is its installation and update mechanism.
 We do it using [Ansible](https://www.ansible.com/), a tool that's designed for devops engineers to provision systems at scale.
 I used Ansible to provision my Raspberry Pi with [the first prototype of TinyPilot](/tinypilot/).
 That flow worked, so we just stuck with it.

 I knew that there were better solutions for installing software on Linux, but I didn't have experience with them.
 TinyPilot has unusual requirements for configuring Raspberry Pi's hardware features, so I dreaded the process of adapting standard install tools to meet those requirements.
-Instead, we continued using Ansible, as it worked and wasn't causing any problems.
+Instead, we continued using Ansible, as it worked fine and wasn't causing any problems.
 It was slow, so an installation that should have been a few seconds took two minutes, but that wasn't too bad.

 Two years in, we're pushing the limits of Ansible.
 Our installation is getting too complex, and updates take upwards of five minutes.

-I'd considered Debian packages (e.g., `apt-get`) in the past, but they always seemed scary.
-I'd heard negative stories about how Debian's packaging tools.
-And then on top of that, there were repository servers, keypairs, and a signing process to manage.
-It seemed like it would be a huge effort to just get the basics in place and then an incredible pain to make it do what we needed.
+I'd considered Debian packages (e.g., `apt-get`) in the past, but I'd heard negative stories about Debian's packaging tools.
+And then on top of that, there were repository servers, keypairs, and a package signing process?
+It seemed like it would be a huge effort just to get the basics in place and then an incredible pain to do what we needed.

 As an experiment, I tried building a Debian package, and it turned out to be far easier than I feared.
 Debian packages are just tarballs with a particular folder structure and a few special files.
 I made my first working `.deb` file in about an hour.